Rain gauge: History

-In 1441, the Cheugugi was invented during the reign of Sejong the Great of the Joseon Dynasty of Korea as the first standardized rain gauge.
+In 1441, the Cheugugi was invented during the reign of Sejong the Great of the Joseon dynasty of Korea as the first standardized rain gauge.
 In 1662, Christopher Wren created the first tipping-bucket rain gauge in Britain in collaboration with Robert Hooke.
 Hooke also designed a manual gauge with a funnel that made measurements throughout 1695.

-It was Richard Towneley who was the first to make systematic rainfall measurements over a period of 15 years from 1677 to 1694, publishing his records in the Philosophical Transactions of the Royal Society.
+Richard Towneley was the first to make systematic rainfall measurements over a period of 15 years from 1677 to 1694, publishing his records in the Philosophical Transactions of the Royal Society.
 Towneley called for more measurements elsewhere in the country to compare the rainfall in different regions, although only William Derham appears to have taken up Towneley's challenge.
 They jointly published the rainfall measurements for Towneley Park and Upminster in Essex for the years 1697 to 1704.

 The naturalist Gilbert White took measurements to determine the mean rainfall from 1779 to 1786, although it was his brother-in-law, Thomas Barker, who made regular and meticulous measurements for 59 years, recording temperature, wind, barometric pressure, rainfall and clouds.
-His meteorological records are a valuable resource for knowledge of the 18th century British climate.
+His meteorological records are a valuable resource for knowledge of the 18th-century British climate.
 He was able to demonstrate that the average rainfall varied greatly from year to year with little discernible pattern.